mfaani/mfaani/content/posts/interviewing/arrays/asteroids-collision/index.md

 ## Solution Two

 ### Idea
-We're comparing adjacent objects and some a bit backtracking when we go towards the left to collide left leaning asteroids.
-Because of this using a _stack_ is a good idea.
+Let's see why using a stack can be more effective than an array in this context:

+> A stack is a linear data structure following the **Last In, First Out (LIFO)** principle, where the most recently added item is the first to be removed, using operations like push, pop, and peek.
+In contrast, an array allows direct access to any element via indexing, which isn't essential for this problem.

+even if technically built on an array.
+We don't need random access or frequent inserts/removals—key array traits.

+💡 We need to (repeatedly) compare _adjacent_ objects at the _end_ of the array, a stack structure aligns perfectly, even if technically built on an array.
+We don't need random access or frequent inserts/removals—key array traits.
-Stacks are usually perceived as 'vertical' data structures while arrays are perceived as 'horizontal' data structures.
-This makes it slightly difficult to start thinking of arrays.
-If you think of arrays as vertical structures then a stack can also seem less counterintuitive.
+💡 Stacks are usually perceived as 'vertical' data structures while arrays are perceived as 'horizontal' data structures.
+However you shouldn't limit them to such.
+Both can be used in horizontal or vertical contexts.

 ### Pseudocode